Gender Construction Kit Logo

 Errors and omissions

 Is there something missing from this page?
 Have you spotted something that isn't correct?
-Please tweet us or message us on Facebook to let us know, or file an issue on GitHub.
+Please contact us to let us know, or file an issue on GitHub.